nocoo/infoviz/README.md

 ## 7.3 Tooltip

 You may pass 'tooltip_title' and/or 'tooltip_content' into data to enable tooltip.
+Tooltip visual style can be customized in tooltip section.
+Check out tooltip section in [Configurations](#8-configuration) to find out how to customize a tooltip.

 	InfoViz.chart(
 		$('.i-bubblechart'),
 		'bubblechart',
 		{
 			'vertical_axis_name': 'Vertical',
 			'horizontal_axis_name': 'Horizontal',